-The City of Wheaton Snow Plan requires an annual training meeting to review application methods for the City's specialize plan.
-City of Wheaton personnel also attend good housekeeping training workshops provided by DuPage County when available.
+The City of Wheaton Snow Plan requires an annual training meeting to review application methods for the City's specialized plan.
+Also, The City of Wheaton maintenance program will add an annual good housekeeping training workshop.
+Municipal staff and contractors will attend this workshop that will focus on preventing and reducing the discharge of pollutants to the maximum extent practicable.

-Conduct annual employee training for all snow removal personal to reduce winter chloride use.
+Conduct annual employee training for all snow removal personal to reduce winter chloride use as well as implement an annual good housekeeping training workshop to be attended by City employees and contractors.